JoshVanOverbeke/EA-Assessment/README.md

 ```

 Again if there are no errors you should have your very own EA-Assessment app running locally.

+## How to use

+You can hover over the various charts to see number representations of the visual data presented.

+You can print the page using the print button.

+Or download the data as a .json file

+And even save it as PDF

 ### Notes/future work